Hausdorff dimension of Julia sets in the logistic family: Introduction

 \paragraph{Main result.} The following theorem answers the logistic family counterpart to J-C.\ Yoccoz' questions, obtaining strong bounds on the asymptotic behaviour as $c$ approaches the one-sided density point $-2$ for a positive measure set of real Collet-Eckmann parameters ($c \in [-2,0]$ for which $\liminf_{n\to \infty} \frac1n \log |(f_c^n)'(c)| >0$). \begin{theo} Let $\HD(\J_c)$ denote the Hausdorff dimension of the Julia set of the quadratic map $z \mapsto z^2 + c \in \C$.
 For some constant $C>1$,

 for all $c$ from a subset of real Collet-Eckmann parameters with the point $-2$ as a one-sided Lebesgue density point. \end{theo} Both the upper and the lower bounds are new.
-More precise results are given in Theorems~\ref{theo:hausTop} and \ref{theo:hausBot}.
 The asymptotic lower bound for the Hausdorff dimension holds for all $c>-2$, not just a positive measure set, see Theorem~\ref{theo:hausBot}.

-The methods used in the paper to obtain upper estimates of the Hausdorff dimension generalize to non-analytic and higher dimensional systems even though technicalities might be more challenging.
+One of our objectives, in view of Yoccoz' problem, was to develop methods for the upper estimates of the Hausdorff dimension which generalize to non-analytic and higher dimensional systems where, naturally, technicalities are more challenging.
 The techniques to prove the lower bound are more anchored in conformal dynamics.
-A more detailed discussion of our approach to the Yoccoz problem is in Section~\ref{sec:met}.
+A more detailed discussion of our approach can be found in Section~\ref{sec:met}.

 \paragraph{Unimodal maps, logistic family and Mandelbrot set.} A differentiable map $f$ of the interval $I$ is called unimodal if it has exactly one critical point, $f'(\alpha)=0$, and maps the boundary of $I$ into itself.